SofaPirate/Plaquette/docs/MinMaxScaler.rst

 .. image:: images/Plaquette-MinMaxScaler.png

-In order to accomodate signals that might be changing through time, the user can specify a "decay time window" to control the rate of decay of the mininum and maximum boundaries.
+In order to accommodate signals that might be changing through time, the user can specify a "decay time window" to control the rate of decay of the mininum and maximum boundaries.
 The principle is similar to the how the :doc:`Smoother` and the :doc:`Normalizer` make use of `exponential moving average <https://www.investopedia.com/terms/e/ema.asp>`_.